Fernanda-acuna/Fernanda-Acuna/README.md

 ### Hi there!
 I'm Fernanda Acuña 👋
 Welcome to my GitHub profile!
-I am a passionate frontend developer on a journey to explore the vast world of web development.
-With a strong foundation in JavaScript, HTML, CSS, and React, I'm constantly expanding my knowledge to create engaging and interactive user experiences.
+I am a passionate frontend developer on a journey to explore the vast world of web development 🚀 With a strong foundation in JavaScript, HTML, CSS, and React, I'm constantly expanding my knowledge to create engaging and interactive user experiences 👩‍💻

 - 🔭 I’m currently working on a Social Network for small-scale farmers: [Social Network Marchantes App](https://github.com/Fernanda-acuna/DEV004-social-network)
 - 😄 Pronouns: she/her